Rupert worked in sports media before being called to the bar and completing a commercial and planning pupillage.

 Media and Entertainment

-Rupert has wide ranging expertise in copyright and IP matters including matters relating to musical compositions, artwork and photography.
+Rupert has wide ranging expertise in copyright and IP matters including matters relating to musical compositions, sports, artwork and photography.
 He has also advised clients on IT related matters including click wrap and browse wrap agreements.
+He regularly appears at hearings in the IPO, IPEC and the High Court on matters related to trade marks, copyright and passing off at first instance and on appeal.

 Drawing upon personal experience as a West End theatre producer Rupert is also well versed in legal issues arising out of theatrical productions.